kalekdev/uni/fundamentals/physics.typ

   image("images/driving-harmonics.png", width: 60%),
 ) <fig-driving-harmonics>

+=== Waves
+_Propagating Wave_ - A disturbance throughout a medium which transfers energy without transferring matter.\
+_Longitudinal_ - Oscillations confined parallel to the direction of propagation\
+_Transverse_ - Oscillations perpendicular to the direction of propagation

+==== Mechanical Waves
+_Mechanical Wave_ - A sequence of coupled oscillators, energy is transferred through matter as particles exert forces on neighboring particles to transfer an oscillation around their equilibrium positions, such matter can be modeled as a row of particles with springs in between them.
+Examples: Sound, string vibrations\
+- Excitation results in a wave travelling in all (possible) directions outwards, however this is often restricted
+- The velocity of a mechanical wave is dictated purely by the medium, a string with high tension and low density carries waves faster
+- Wave shape is dictated by the motion of excitation

+A wave with negligible dispersion can be described mathematically as a time-dependent displacement field $arrow(xi(arrow(r), t)): (RR^3, RR) -> RR^3$.
+Restricted to one dimension:
+$
+  xi(x, t) = f(x plus.minus v t)
+$
+- This returns the displacement from equilibrium (whether this is a physical displacement vector, electric field or scalar in the case of longitudinal waves)
+- A constant time $xi(x, t=t_0)$ can be chosen to take a "picture" of the current displacements through space and the shape of the wave given by $f(x)$
+- A constant position $xi(x=x_0, t)$ shows the oscillation over time of a particle at the specified position
+- The $plus.minus$ represents in which direction the wave propagates over time, $- v t$ means that the wave propagates along the positive x-axis at velocity $v$

+==== Harmonic Waves
+A wave who's shape is sinusoidal is known as a *harmonic wave* and its amplitude is given by the following equation:
+$
+  xi(x, t) &= xi_0 sin((2pi)/lambda (x plus.minus v t))\
+  &= xi_0 sin(omega t plus.minus 2pi x/lambda )
+$
+- The factor $(2pi)/lambda$ scales the propagation of the wave as a fraction of one full angular period so that the amplitude oscillates at the correct rate for a given speed and wavelength
+- To simplify calculations, Euler's formula is often used instead: $ xi(x, t )= "Re"(xi_0 e^(i(omega t plus.minus 2pi x/lambda)))
+$

+==== Wave Equation
+All waves can be characterized by the following partial differential equation, which their amplitude equation must be a solution to:
+$
+  (partial^2 arrow(xi(x, t))) / (partial t^2) = v^2 laplace arrow(xi(x, t))
+$
+Where $laplace$ represents the so-called Laplace operator:
+$
+  laplace := nabla^2 dot = vec(partial^2/(partial x^2), partial^2/(partial y^2), partial^2/(partial z^2)) dot
+$

+Intuitively, this states that the acceleration in the direction of displacement $(partial^2 arrow(xi(x, t))) / (partial t^2)$ is directly proportional to the rate of change of gradient of the wave shape at that point $laplace arrow(xi(x, t))$.

+At a peak, the Laplace operator is at its highest, meaning that the acceleration towards equilibrium is also it at its maximum, and since $v^2$ is the constant of proportionality, a faster propagating wave clearly needs faster oscillating displacement to transfer wave-fronts quicker.

 === Frames of Reference
 _Frame of Reference_ - A coordinate system whose origin and basis are specified in space.